digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 ### S1 Smartlock
 These remotes are actually inherited from the EL Falcon before it, and are a 304mHz sender with a Ford specific secure code built in to discern individual remotes.
 As a result of their age, finding good condition original ones are becoming harder, and even once found the rubber buttons are prone to wearing quicker than their S2-3 counterparts.
 They appear to use a fixed code sending mechanism, however the specifics of each fobs codes is yet to be decoded

-> NOTE: As of time of writing in 2024, the only manufacturer of "off the shelf" aftermarket keyfobs for this model is [KEYDIY](../../Credits.md#information-cross-referencing), however their remotes have a high failure rate
+> As of time of writing in 2024, the only manufacturer of "off the shelf" aftermarket keyfobs for this model is [KEYDIY](../../Credits.md#information-cross-referencing), however their remotes have a high failure rate
+{: .block-note}

 ![Series 1 keyfob front](./s1-fob-front.jpg)
 ![Series 1 keyfob rear](./s1-fob-rear.jpg)

 > Photos of an OEM Series 1 keyfob

-> NOTE: The S1 Ute remotes are missing the boot button (right)
+> The S1 Ute remotes are missing the boot button (right) {: .block-note}

 ### S2/S3 Smartshield
 these remotes are far closer to what would become the standard for the BA/BF model Ford Falcons after them, however they still employ a 304mHz frequency.
 These remote have more aftermarket replacements available* an are easier to find replacements for due to their relatively higher commonness, and appear to employ a double-length security code with some form of "code-hopping" to discern specific remotes and prevent a common method for breaking in respectively, theoretically making them more secure.
 They are noticeably larger than their S1 counterparts, however they are also far more durable, reparable, and ultimately, replaceable*